-- Tip: You can paste each command into the command window by right-clicking the title bar:
+Tip: You can paste each command into the command window by right-clicking the title bar:

     For using the CMake graphical user interface, as well as Xballs or other visual programs, connection with the X11 server has to be established.
 Type:

-(if your adress from step 10 is different from 0.0 change the number)
+    Mind the capitals.
+If your address from step 10 is different from 0.0 change the number.